-Available for download at www.ready.gov.
+Available for download at www.ready.gov

-The goal is to fill in as much of the plan as possible.
-Explain to the mentoree that it is okay to "pencil in" answers.
-What is important is to start thinking about preparedness and move forward in the process of developing a plan.

-■ Parts of the plan will likely be easy to fill in on the spot, since the information requested is data that would be "top of mind" for a business owner.
+- Try to keep the plan as simple as possible so that it can be remembered and followed in an emergency. - The goal is to fill in as much of the plan as possible.
+It is okay to "pencil in" answers.
+What is important is to start thinking about preparedness and move forward in the process of developing a plan. - Parts of the plan will likely be easy to fill in on the spot, since the information requested is data that would be "top of mind" for a business owner.